Orioles To Open Season Against Red Sox. Here's Who You Should Keep An Eye On This Year

-The Orioles aren’t expected to be playoff contenders, but there are still plenty of reasons to be excited to watch their games this year.READ MORE: 3 Baltimore Central Booking Corrections Officers Indicted, One For Allegedly Choking Inmate Until She Passed Out
+The Orioles aren’t expected to be playoff contenders, but there are still plenty of reasons to be excited to watch their games this year.READ MORE: People Fully Vaccinated Against COVID-19 Can Resume Travel At Low Risk To Themselves, CDC Says

 It’s year three of the team’s rebuild, and while the Orioles have plenty of young talent, there are also veterans on the roster.